allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * Arrive to class in a timely manner
-    * :heavy_exclamation_mark: TODO: add items in the A category for attendance.

 * Unacceptable Conduct (U):
   * Members shall not
     * Miss or skip class without a valid excuse
-    * :heavy_exclamation_mark: TODO: add items in the U category for attendance.

 #### Deadlines

 * Acceptable Conduct (A):
   * Members shall
     * Watch the course website and Slack workspace for changes to due dates.
-    * :heavy_exclamation_mark: TODO: add items in the A category for deadlines.
     * Turn assignments in on time.
     * Complete their work in a timely manner that will not negatively affect other group members.

 * Unacceptable Conduct (U):
   * Members shall not
-    * :heavy_exclamation_mark: TODO: add items in the U category for deadlines.
     * Be dishonest about late assignments.
     * Bargain for more time to complete assignments.